SocialGouv/onvs/README.md

 Then, go to the app at [http://localhost:3030/](http://localhost:3030/).

 In this mode, you will have the best DX with fast refresh.
-On the other hand, if you want to test a final build, like it will be on the CI/CD/production environement, do :
+On the other hand, if you want to test a final build, like it will be on the CI/CD/production environment, do :

 ```shell script
 yarn install